borizspaxxkey/Building-Angular-and-ASP.NET-Core-Applications/README.md

 //router
 <a [routerLink]="['/books']" class="card-link">Back</a> // navigates the user to the specified route

-1.  inject router service // constructor(private router: Router) { }
+1.  inject router service // constructor(private router: Router) { } to navigate to a different component
 2.  this.router.navigate("['/book-update']")
 3.  constructor( private route: ActivatedRoute) { } // import activatedRoute
 4.  this.route.snapshot.params.id // to get values from the url, must match whats defined in the route in app module eg. { path: 'show-book/:id', component: ShowBookComponent }

+// Updating Existing Data

+1. Create Service Method
+2. Create View
+3. Create FormGroup
+4. Inject Service
-5.
+5. Handle Response

+// Getting a Single Book [Book Details]

+1. Create Service Method
+2.  inject Service
+3. Handle result

+// Adding new data from Angular

+1. Create method in Angular Service
+2. Inject Service in component
+3.  call method from Angular service
+4.  handle the response